pgerbino/macroeconomic-random-forest/README.md

 4c.a.2 use interpolation
 4c.a.3 lagged variables
 4c.a.4 model up until pandemic as it throws all the figures off
-5. plot graph of actual versus mrf
+5. plot graph of actual versus mrf *done
+5a. get bands.
 6. One we have the bands we need to ask llm to comment on them